DmxLarchey/Kruskal-AlmostFull/README.md

 The existential quantifiers binding `i` and `j` are non-informative in either case.
 As hinted above, the `af R` predicate itself does not contain enough information to compute the exact position of a good pair.
 Only a bound under which one such pair must exist can be extracted.
-Provided that we are given a decider for the relation `R`, this bound can then be used to compute a good pair using exhaustive finitary search.
+Provided that we are given a _decision procedure_ for the relation `R`, this bound can then be used to compute a good pair using _exhaustive finitary search_.

 See the discussion below for more details on the proof of `af_recursion` and the computational contents of the `af` predicate.